Initial due date: February 4 @11:59pm

 Some of this testing is done by just having people use the app.
 Unfortunately, that does not scale well.
 You want to be able to perform some of these tests quickly and automatically for every major code change.
 Luckily there are tools that help us automate this type of testing.

-- You are required to have at least one unit and one behavioral test by the initial deadline.
+- Have at least one unit and one behavioral test in your repo.